AventusDAO/avn-bridge/README.md

 The system is underwritten by its constructor-specified core token (in the case of Aventus: [AVT](https://etherscan.io/token/0x0d88ed6e74bbfd96b831231638b66c05571e824f))

-##### The AVN Bridge has 3 main responsibilities:
+#### The AVN Bridge has 3 main responsibilities:

 1. Management of *validators* (POS transaction processors existing as actors within the AVN whose token deposits are locked in T2).

-2. The periodic checkpointing (*publishing*) of merkle tree roots encoding all transactions having occurred on the T2.
+2. The periodic checkpointing (*publishing*) of Merkle tree roots encoding all transactions having occurred on the T2.

 3. Securely moving fungible tokens (any token adhering to ERC20 or ERC777 specification) or ETH between the T1 Ethereum mainnet and T2 AVN sidechain by the following processes:
 - *Lifting* (locking tokens received by T1 and recreating the equivalent amount in the specified T2 recipient account)